-How many times have you heard or said ‘Has someone switched ebay off?’ or ‘Can someone switch my ebay shop back on please?’
-There are many conspiracy theories floating around but is it fair to blame low sales or customer activity on the algorithm?
+How many times have you heard or said ‘Can someone switch my ebay shop back on please’ or ‘The updates are affecting my sales’?
+With so many significant changes to the site, and the way we list our products, there have been many conspiracy theories floating around but is it fair to blame low sales or customer activity on the algorithm and the updates completely?

-Rather than always placing the blame at the feet of something or someone else, can we take ownership ourselves and look at ways in which we can actively increase our sales and visibility on ebay?
-Let’s approach this, instead, by looking at the quality of our products and our listings…
+Can we take ownership ourselves and look at ways in which we can actively increase our sales and visibility on ebay?
+Let’s face it, we have no control over the way ebay run their business or update their marketplace.
+We can only control how we list within our own shops and how we manage our products, once live.
+Therefore should we approach this, instead, by looking at the quality of our products and our listings…

 Your Gut is your guide… It is easy to fall in to a trap in which we over think and over analyse things when it comes to our business.
 At the core of each business there are basic things to put in to place and to consider in order to create stability and success.
 However there is not a one size fits all, and each business, in this case each business on ebay, is unique.
 Therefore what works for one business may not work for another.
 It is vital to recognise this and to use your own intuition, knowledge, and experience to guide you, rather than simply looking for a generic answer, and attempting to put solutions into place that do not suit your business model.
 That said, let’s explore: